entrecode/ec.doc/doc/resources/datasource.md

 ## Delete

 To delete an existing DataSource Resource, clients may perform a DELETE on `ec:app/datasource` or `self` at a single DataSource Resource.
-This is only possible if the dataSource is not used in any platform.
+This is only possible if the dataSource is not used in any platform (would trigger an error 403 with code 3370).

 The success status data is **204 No Content** with an empty response body.